For information on taking a two-step impression, refer to the following:

 Pontic aligner paint

-The inside of the void can be coated with pontic aligner paint (such as Perfect-A-Smile, available in the ClearCorrect Store).
+The inside of the void can be coated with pontic aligner paint.
 This light cure paste comes in varying colors which can be mixed to approximate the shade of adjacent teeth and applied by the doctor or staff prior to delivery of the aligners.
 This technique is only necessary while the space resembles the shape of a tooth.

 PVS adhesive material